cenkbilgen/translate_strings/README.md

   -h, --help              Show help information.
 ```

+**Notes:**

-**Note:** Only untranslated strings will be processed.
-Those already translated or marked "do not translate" in the StringsCatalog are skipped.
-Ensure you commit changes in `Localizable.xcstrings` before using this tool.
+1. Only untranslated strings will be processed.
+Those already translated or marked "do not translate" in the Strings Catalog are skipped.
+2. By default the `Localizable.xcstrings` file will be modified.

 ### API Keys